Meta-DSP: A Meta-Learning Approach for Data-Driven Nonlinear Compensation in High-Speed Optical Fiber Systems: Proposed method: Meta-dsp

 In this subsection, we investigate the computational complexity of all models.
-We focus on several baseline models: EDC, DBP, and FDBP.
-To mitigate residual phase errors, a DDLMS is incorporated into each of these models.
-In the DDLMS described in \ref{ddlms}, the filter function \(h\) is computed, and the gradient \(g_k\) is obtained.
+We adopt the real multiplications per symbol (RMPS) metric, a widely used measure in optical communication systems to quantify computational load during the design phase.
+We focus on several baseline models: CDC, DBP, and FDBP.
+To mitigate residual phase errors, a XPM-ADF is incorporated into each of these models.
+In the XPM-ADF, the filter function \(h\) is computed, and the gradient \(g_k\) is obtained.
 This process requires nearly \(2(\text{taps}+1)\) complex multiplications.
-Thus, the RMPS of DDLMS can be expressed as
+Thus, the RMPS of XPM-ADF can be expressed as

 where the factor of 4 signifies that one complex multiplication can be represented through four real multiplications.